dsmurl/mirror-ball/docs/api-deploy.md

 # API — deploy (via GitHub Actions)

 The API is containerized and deployed to AWS App Runner in `us-west-2`.
-Deployments run through GitHub Actions using OIDC to assume the `mirrorball-deployer` role.
+Deployments run through GitHub Actions using OIDC to assume the `mirror-ball-creator` role.

 ## What the workflow does (planned)